fkh/Public-Experience-Network/README.md

 The network starts small and focused around a few "verticals", e.g. local transportation issues, parks, trash and sanitation.

 ### What's the citizen experience?
-Participating in the Citizen Expertise Network is designed to be a rewarding civic experience.
+Participating in the Public Experience Network is designed to be a rewarding civic experience.
 The platform can be smart about recognition -- for example, triggering preparation of a letter from the Mayor once you share your expertise three times.
 Many aspects need to be designed and refined, learning from citizen users to understand their tolerance for getting contacted, the right duration of engagement, whose contact emails are the most effective at getting responses, and so on.

 City staff invite people to become involved through a variety of outreach methods: face to face requests, invitations to participate at the end of other government interactions at City Hall and the DMV, promotion on screens at gas stations.
 (This is a marketing challenge.
 We don't yet know the best approaches, we'll want to establish these through user testing with staff in government and citizens.)